feldtsen/pointy-dit212/SDD.md

 Both the `Model` and `View` packages make use of the functions implemented in the util package to affect vectors.

 As of now, the MVC implementation is not typical.
 The controller (in this case, the `GameWindowController`) has access to both the view and the model.
 However, there's no clear relationship between the view and the model themselves.
-Instead, the controller passes part of the model as a attribute to the draw method in the view (Renderer class).
-For the moment, we see no reason to have the view use polling or another design pattern to query the model for data, since all the required data in our case easily can be passed by the `GameWindowController`.
+Instead, the controller passes part of the model as an attribute to the draw method in the view (Renderer class).
+For the moment, we see no reason to have the view use polling or another design pattern to query the model for data since all the required data in our case easily can be passed by the `GameWindowController`.

-Being that the view doesn't interact with the model in any way, we believe that we have managed to achieve a version of MVC that is better than the typical one, since we reach a higher level of decoupling than we otherwise would have.
+Being that the view doesn't interact with the model in any way, we believe that we have managed to achieve a version of MVC that is better than the typical one since we reach a higher level of decoupling than we otherwise would have.

 Here follows a set of diagrams over all our packages.
 We have decided to leave the fields containing lists of objects in the package diagrams, since the package diagrams otherwise cannot show the relationship between packages.
 However, we have left out these fields in the design model.
 Instead, these fields are represented by multiplicities.